Andrea Matthews

 Filidh - professional class of poets who practiced divination.
 In

-Ciarán's priesthood, it is a seven year period immediately before full priesthood
+Ciarán's priesthood, it is a seven year period immediately before full priesthood.
+The plural is Fili

 Garda - the Guard, the Irish police force